-Our psychology degrees – Applied Psychology BSc(Hons), Applied Psychology and Sociology BA(Hons),and Applied Psychology and Criminology BA(Hons) all have an applied focus.
+Our psychology degrees all have an ‘applied focus.
+But what does that mean?
 Putting real-world experience at the heart of your learning, you will explore different perspectives and apply your learning to personal and social issues.

 Lois is in her second year on our Applied Psychology BSc(Hons) degree and shares her experience of studying with us.

 Many people have asked me, ‘why is the degree called, “applied” psychology?
 What is the difference between “normal” psychology and “applied” psychology?’, so I thought I’d share my experience of studying applied psychology 😊.

 Applied psychology is about using psychological methods and theories to solve “real-word” problems.
 Compared to “normal” psychology, applied psychology focuses on psychology’s relevance in everyday-situations.
 Below I’ve listed some examples of what I have studied so give you an insight to what you’d learn through undertaking an applied psych degree!

 Hostage Negotiation 🚔 – in second year, I undertook a module called Psychology of Security where we learnt about what hostage negotiation is, the psychology behind the kidnapper’s motives and the psychology used in a hostage situation.
 In a seminar we were given a situation where we had to “get the hostage back” using skills of negotiation that we’d learnt from the lecture.

 Developing Sexualities 🌈 – in first year we looked at gender and sexualities where we focused specifically on how we develop from infancy to adulthood using biological, sociological and psychodynamic approaches.
 Specifically, we looked at how LGBTQ people develop their sexual preferences in a hostile environment and compared this to heterosexual development.